Compare the Best Car Finance Offers - February 2025

 Car leasing - a cheap way to access a car (but you'll never own the car)

 Car leasing is essentially a long-term rental; you'll never own the car, and there will be mileage restrictions.
 The costs are simple - you pay an initial deposit and then an ongoing fee to drive the car.
 The standard length of a car lease contract is one to three years.
 Once the contract ends, you return the car and pay for any damage or excess mileage.
-Examples of manufacturers offering leasing include Honda, Toyota, Lexus and Hyundai, among others.
+Examples of manufacturers offering leasing include Honda, Toyota (see our review of Toyota Finance), Lexus and Hyundai, among others.
 Our guide to vehicle leasing has more information.

 Christopher Walsh